VINJROM/sliceline/README.md

 This application utilizes React, CSS grids, and Firebase to receive and send email orders to the user.

 ## Feature Overview
-Sliceline is and ecommerce app where users create an online-order and have a confirmation email sent verifying their order.
+Sliceline is and ecommerce app where users can sign-in, create their own pizza order, and have a confirmation email sent verifying their order.

 ## Motivation
 This project is part of React.School React Project Tutorials in which students utilize their React.js, CSS Grid, Firebase, emailing orders with Node.js and Nodemailer.

 ## Result
 I learned how to connect React.js to Firebase, create callback functions in React.js, and send automated emails using Nodemailer.
-The result is a React.js web-page that involves pushing user input to Firebase and emailing the input data via Nodemailer.
+The result is a React.js web-page that involves pushing user input to Firebase, and sending user's order-data to their account email.

 ## Technologies Used
 - [React.js](https://reactjs.org/ "React.js").
 A JavaScript library for building user interfaces.